 When should I use access packages?

-Access packages do not replace other mechanisms for access assignment.
-They are most appropriate in situations such as:
+Access packages don't replace other mechanisms for access assignment.
+They're most appropriate in situations such as:

 - Employees need time-limited access for a particular task.
-For example, you might use group-based licensing and a dynamic group to ensure all employees have an Exchange Online mailbox, and then use access packages for situations in which employees need additional access, such as to read departmental resources from another department.
+For example, you might use group-based licensing and a dynamic group to ensure all employees have an Exchange Online mailbox, and then use access packages for situations in which employees need more access rights.
+For example, rights to read departmental resources from another department.

 - Access that requires the approval of an employee's manager or other designated individuals.